dotnet/docs-maui/docs/whats-new/dotnet-9.md

 :::image type="content" source="media/dotnet-9/titlebar-full.png" alt-text=".NET MAUI Titlebar screenshot.":::

+> [!NOTE]
+> Mac Catalyst support for the `TitleBar` control will be added in a future release.

 ## Control enhancements

-.NET MAUI 9 also includes control enhancements.
+.NET MAUI 9 includes control enhancements.

 ### BackButtonBehavior OneWay binding mode

-The binding mode for `IsVisible` and `IsEnabled` on a `BackButtonBehavior` in a Shell app is now `BindinMode.OneWay` instead of `BindingMode.OneTime`.
-This enables you to more easily control the behavior of the back button at runtime using data bindings:
+The binding mode for `IsVisible` and `IsEnabled` on a `BackButtonBehavior` in a Shell app is now `BindingMode.OneWay` instead of `BindingMode.OneTime`.
+This enables you to more easily control the behavior of the back button at runtime, with data bindings:

 ```xaml
 <ContentPage ...>